Belarusian Ridge

-The Belarusian Ridge (Беларуская града) is a line of terminal moraines in the northwest of Belarus.
+The Belarusian Ridge (Беларуская града) is a line of terminal moraines, which is almost entirely in the northwest of Belarus.
 The feature is part of the East European Plain.

 This ridge, consisting of low, rolling hills, runs for about 500 km in the direction from west-southwest to east-northeast, from the area of the Brest region, which is close to the border of Poland to the Russian town of Smolensk.

-The geological constitution of the ridge is mostly moraine loams with added glacial and alluvial sediments.
+The ridge is a limit of the last advance of the ice sheet, which defines its geological constitution: mostly moraine loams with added glacial and alluvial sediments.

-The ridge itself is divided in sections called "uplands."
-These uplands are created by various river valleys that cut through the entire ridge.
-The ten uplands are (in sequence of west to east):
+River valleys divide the ridge into sections, uplands.

+The ridge stretches approximately from west to east and separated two major lowlands: Polesie Lowland to the south and Neman Lowland and Polatsk Lowland to the north.